phlexible/phlexible-docs/reference/configuration/gui.rst

 The PhlexibleGuiBundle contains most of the "base" framework functionality and can be configured under the ``phlexible_gui`` key in your application configuration.
-This includes settings related to sessions, translation, forms, validation, routing and more.
+This includes settings related to project settings, gui languages and more.

 Configuration
 -------------